DattaSohel/Connect-Four-GUI-Based-Game-Using-Java/README.md

 1. Set Up the Project: Create a new Java project in the chosen IDE.
 2. Design the Game Board: Use a 2D array to represent the grid and initialize it with empty values.
 3. Create GUI Components:
-                        a.
+            <t>            a.
 Use JFrame for the main window.
                         b.
 Use JPanel to represent the game board.
                         c.
 Add buttons for each column where players can drop their discs.
 4. Implement Game LogicL